Wok & Skillet

 This version of Pork Belly Adobo is a rich, comforting dish all about bold flavors with minimal effort.

-Tender pork belly, slowly braised in a savory and tangy sauce - this dish never disappoints.
+Tender pork belly, slowly braised in a savory and tangy sauce.
 The magic is in the Adobo sauce - a mixture of vinegar and soy sauce, combined with the deep flavors of garlic and the earthy notes of bay leaves.

 Whether you're making it for a weeknight dinner or prepping ahead for the week, this dish is a winner.